A6di/my-gallery-challenge/README.md

 # my-gallery-challenge

 Create a static page with HTML and CSS following the designs.
 You can give it your personal styles by using different images or text.

 - What was your experience?
 - What have you learned/improved?

 I learn a lot more about using grid - as I have mostly used flexbox.

+I have finally done a static page on my own.
+Now I have to just keep going.

 <h1 align="center">{Mohammed}</h1>